 Keep Rozanne hydrated during her first year and in hot summer months, but don’t drench her.
 She doesn’t like to sit around with wet feet all day, so well draining soil is a must.
 That being said, she can handle the occasional drought or dry patch once she is established, so don’t fret if you miss a watering or two.

 Rozanne loves to stretch her full violet-faced blooms to the full sun, where she can live contently all day.
 Despite preferring full sun, she is a hardy bloomer who can withstand a number of different lighting and shade conditions.
-If you are in a warmer climate where hot summer temperatures cause everything in your yard to droop and wilt, treat her to a bit of afternoon shade.
+If you are in a warmer climate with hot summer temperatures, treat her to a bit of afternoon shade.

 Containers are a perfect place to put Rozanne.
 She not only puts on a dazzling show in a container, where her blooms burst upward and then cascade over the edges with wild abandon, but containers also allow you to move her around your garden with ease.